 Room Specific Considerations

 In the kitchen and dining room, there are many opportunities to plan for the future.
 As suggested by Architectural Digest, placing drawers under countertops instead of lower cabinets will make items more easily accessible.
 To plan for a time when loss of one’s balance could result in a serious injury, it is best to not place cabinets over the stove.
-Additionally, installing a wall oven that opens to the side rather to the front can decrease potential accidents.
+Additionally, installing a wall oven that opens to the side rather than to the front can decrease potential accidents.
 For those who especially love to spend time cooking and baking, creating a space in the kitchen to sit down as you prepare meals can relieve sore joints when it is most needed.
 Finally, to prepare for the possibility of wheelchair use, your plans might include an island on wheels to make it easier to navigate the kitchen.

 Bathrooms are another important part of the home to which to pay special attention.
 For many elderly people, a bathroom can hold the highest potential for falls and other accidents.
 Ways to decrease these risks include: